brocaar/chirpstack-geolocation-server/docs/content/install/config.md

   lora-geo-server [command]

 Available Commands:
-  configfile        Print the LoRa Geolocation Server configuration file help              Help about any command test-resolve-tdoa Runs the given resolve TDOA test-suite file (json) version           Print the LoRa Geo Server version
+  configfile                    Print the LoRa Geolocation Server configuration file help                          Help about any command test-resolve-multi-frame-tdoa Runs the resolve multi-frame TDOA request from the given directory test-resolve-tdoa             Runs the resolve TDOA request from the given directory version                       Print the LoRa Geo Server version

 Flags:
   -c, --config string   path to configuration file (optional)